xinguoAtBU/TankGameInJava/README.md

 The game can kick start by press the button at the left-top corner of the application.

-The Game support following functionalities:
+The Game supports following functionalities:

 You can move the hero tank by press the four direction key on you keyboard, press J to shoot bullets.